Though it may not be the first city you think of when you hear the name Florence, this quaint city nestled in South Carolina has so much to offer.

 - Hours: 2:00 pm- 4:00 pm

-Luckily the rod which triggers explosions in such atomic bombs was missing so it only hit the ground and made quite a significant dent.
+Luckily, the rod that triggers explosions in such atomic bombs was missing, so it only hit the ground and made quite a significant dent.
 There were no casualties from the incident, though the Gregg family got quite the shock in their backyard at the time.
-It fell from a height of 15,000 feet in the air and weighed just under 8,000 pounds, resulting in an extreme impact to say the least.
+It fell from a height of 15,000 feet in the air and weighed just under 8,000 pounds, resulting in an extreme impact to say the least!

 Columns Plantation Home

 This two story structure is a restored plantation home and an impressive example of Greek revival style architecture.
-It goes by many monikers, including The Columns, Rankin-Harwell House, James Harwell House, and Carolina Hall.
-It was built in 1857 and is currently the last working plantation in the region.
+The Columns Plantation home was built in 1857 and is currently the last working plantation in the region and goes by many monikers, including The Columns, Rankin-Harwell House, James Harwell House, and Carolina Hall.

 They continue to grow corn, cotton, and tobacco on its expansive landscape.
 It’s privately owned but available for tours, a great way to engage with the history of Florence.